fbpx

 Think about high-risk situations

-Cannabis cravings and withdrawal symptoms
+Cravings and withdrawal symptoms

 • irritability

-• urges to smoke (cravings)
+• a craving to smoke

 • anxiety